 These proven tips will help you make the most of your 4-week study plan!

-Q. Are coding rounds more important than design rounds at the Google interview?
+Q1.
+Are coding rounds more important than design rounds at the Google interview?

 For junior software positions, coding rounds are more important than design rounds.
 For senior developer and managerial positions, design rounds and behavioral rounds hold more weight in hiring decisions.

 Q2.
 How many weeks are required to prepare for Google’s technical interview?

 To give yourself the best chance at acing Google’s technical interview, you should ideally begin your preparation at least 9-10 weeks before your interview.